AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 - Currently there is nothing in place to return marked-up assignments to students.
 We can possibly make a root script to do this.
   Organize assignments by username and we can do the rest.

+- There is currently no plagiarism detection support.
+You will have to handle this yourself somehow so far.

 More info